 www.lincolnshire.gov.uk/schooladmissions, they can also apply by telephone, or ask for a hard copy application form, by telephoning 01522 782030.
 Parents resident in other areas must apply through their home local authority.
-St. George's Church of England Primary School use the Lincolnshire County Council's timetable published online for these applications.
+William Hildyard Church of England Primary and Nursery School use the Lincolnshire County Council's timetable published online for these applications.
 The home Local Authority will make the offers of places on their behalf as required by the School Admissions Code.

-New Entrants to Other Year Groups
+New Entrants to Other Year Groups (excluding Nursery)